For urgent consular assistance call

 Driving on rural roads at night is particularly dangerous.

 Drivers must carry an unfilled 'accident report' (constat à l'amiable) in the vehicle.
 You can buy these forms at local newsstands.
+It is also a legal requirement to carry a traffic cone and a reflective vest, in case of an accident or an emergency stop.

 The police don't usually intervene in minor road accidents where no one is injured.
 All parties involved need to complete an accident report.